 The Company considers events or transactions that occur after the balance sheet date but prior to the issuance of the financial statements to provide additional evidence for certain estimates or to identify matters that require additional disclosure.
 Subsequent events have been evaluated as required.
-The Company has evaluated all subsequent events and determined that there are no material recognized or unrecognized subsequent events.
+The Company has evaluated all subsequent events and determined that there are no material recognized or unrecognized subsequent events, except as disclosed in Note 14 and elsewhere within these notes to the consolidated financial statements.